-NPP's Abronye Health Takes a Turn After Arrest, Wife Reportedly Flies Him Abroad for Treatment
+NPP's Abronye's Health Takes a Turn After Arrest, Wife Reportedly Flies Him Abroad for Treatment

 - NPP Chairman Kwame Baffoe, known as Abronye DC, has been flown abroad for urgent medical treatment

-- Reports have indicated that his health deteriorated sharply following police arrest over comments on a judge
+- Reports have indicated that his health deteriorated sharply after his arrest over comments about a judge

-- Baffoe has a history of confrontations with law enforcement due to political commentary
+- Abronye DC has a history of confrontations with local law enforcement due to his sharp political comments

 Bono Regional NPP Chairman Kwame Baffoe, widely known as Abronye DC, has reportedly been flown out of Ghana for urgent medical treatment.